Israel and Iran trade strikes for a third day as hundreds reported dead

 A senior U.S. official, speaking on condition of anonymity to discuss the sensitive nuclear talks, said Washington remained committed to them and hoped the Iranians would return to the table.

-In a social media post early Sunday, Trump reiterated that the U.S. was not involved in the attacks on Iran and warned that any retaliation directed against it would bring an American response “at levels never seen before.”
+In a social media post, Trump warned Iran that any retaliation directed against it would bring an American response “at levels never seen before.”

 “However, we can easily get a deal done between Iran and Israel, and end this bloody conflict!!!” he wrote.